-Students who qualify may attend the ESOL program will be served at Lake Forest Hills if they qualify.
-Interested persons may call the Curriculum Center or our quidance counselor.
-The Home Language Survey will be completed at registration.
+Students may attend the ESOL program and will be served at Lake Forest Hills if they qualify.
+If parents feel their child needs additional assistance mastering the English language, they should contact the ESOL Department at 706-826-100 or the ESOL teacher at the school 706-737-7317.
+The Home Language Survey will be completed at registration and this assessment identifies students who may qualify for services.